 While robots may have more agility in a small space like the inside of the mouth, there is still an element of human expertise and judgment that would make most people nervous to have a procedure like dental implant placement performed without a dentist present.
 It may be that a human dentist assisted by a robot or operating a robot is a more likely future than simply receiving an entire procedure from a dental version of Wall-E.

 Both Dr. Kendall and Dr. Johnson are some of the best trained and most experienced implant dentists in Alaska.
-If you’ve recently lost one or more teeth, there may be no better place to schedule a consultation.
+If you’ve recently lost one or more teeth, take a look at some before and after photos and client testimonials.